 At Crocker, we work hard to help children develop independence and a sense of personal responsibility.
 This can be very hard for kindergarteners who are used to adults doing a great deal for them.
 To this end, we do our best to provide clear oral instructions and use visual aids.
 When students are unclear after the teacher finishes giving directions, we encourage them to ask classmates for help.
-We also expect students to help clean up after themselves, turn in their homework folders, etc.
+We also expect students to keep the classroom tidy, clean up after themselves, turn in their work, take care of library books, etc.

-Throughout the year, we emphasize different character traits, known at school as "Words of the Month," that we regard as essential for social success.
+Throughout the year, we emphasize different character traits, known at school as "Words of the Month."
+We regard as essential for social success.
 These are: respect, cooperation, self-discipline, acceptance, compassion, responsibility, perseverance and friendship.
 You will hear more about this as the year progresses.